Skip to main content

 How to Complete the Identity Proofing Process

-Clinicians must complete the identity proofing (IDP) process before they can sign and send prescriptions - this is done to eliminate any unauthorized persons that may want to abuse the privilege of ePrescription (eRx).
+Clinicians must complete the identity proofing (IDP) process, regardless of whether they will be enabled for EPCS before they can sign and send prescriptions.
+This is done to eliminate any unauthorized persons who may want to abuse the privilege of ePrescription (eRx).

 Initiate IDP Process